petedejoy/documentation/v2/clickstream/destinations/amplitude.md

 ### Additional Features

+Note that Astronomer will not pass `page` or `screen` calls by default.
+See the options below for enabling those specific calls.

 * `Track All Pages` - Checking this box sends all `page` and `screen` calls to amplitude as `Loaded a Page`.
 This feature works with all source types.
 * `Track Named Pages`- Checking this box will send all *named* `page` and `screen` calls to Amplitude.
 In your Amplitude dashboard, these will appear as `Loaded (Category) (Name) Page` or `Loaded (Category) (Name) Screen `.
 This feature works with Android, Server, and Web sources.
 * `Track Categorized Pages` - Checking this box means that every time you call `page` or `screen` and provide a `category`, an event will be sent.
 It will appear in Amplitude as `Viewed (Category)Page` or `Viewed (Category) Screen`.
 This feature works with all source types.